 Before he could part his lips to recite a spell, the woman and her weapon were already gone in a black puff of smoke.
 The pain in his abdomen came with a moment’s delay, and blood gushed from the freshly cut wound.
 He fell on his knees, clusping his open stomach.

-“I don’t have to”, the woman spat the words.
+“I don’t have to kill you to stop this”, the woman spat the words.

 She disappeared in a smoky puff again, reappearing on a nearby cleft above, at the edge of the hole that had been dug into the desert.
 She was out of reach of all of the undead.